CHIPAsia/chip-for-givewp/readme.txt

 = 1.1.0 - 2023-10-27 =
 * Changed - Now the redirection will not rely on session.
 Instead it will rely on meta.
+* Changed - Now reference is set to donation id instead of payment_key

 = 1.0.3 - 2023-03-08 =
 * Fixed - Donator seeing donation failed page when there is previous failed attempt.